ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.37 =
+* Fixed to new date diff code implementation

 = 6.0.36 =
 * Empty categories now properly appear again when displaying categories in drop-down list mode when showing empties
 * Replaced references to setTimestamp to be compatible with PHP 5.2